dapr/dotnet-sdk/examples/Client/Cryptography/README.md

 openssl genpkey -algorithm RSA -pkeyopt rsa_keygen_bits:4096 -out keys/rsa-private-key.pem
 ```

+> **WARNING: This RSA key is included in this project strictly for demonstration and testing purposes.**
+> - Do **NOT** use this key in any production environment or for any real-world applications.
+> - This key is publicly available and should be considered compromised.
+> - Generating and using your own secure keys is essential for maintaining security in your projects.

 ## Running the example

 To run the sample locally, run this command in the DaprClient directory: